lewagon/dotfiles/04-Front-End/08-Templating/05-Todo-List-React/README.md

 serve
 ```

 Then, open [`localhost:8000`](http://localhost:8000) in your browser.
-If you see a message about React, then your project is set up with React
+If you see a message about React, then your project is set up with React.

 #### VSCode Syntax Highlighting